 Empathy helps get rid of biases we often apply to data to add context, like personal experiences, confirmation bias, and expertise bias.
 It can help predict how customers will react to your offerings because you know what their personal experiences are.
 If you spend time with your customers, sharing their experiences, you’ll get a better-informed version of the truth—their truth, not yours.

-At the 2017 E Source Forum session “Customer Data Storytelling,” Tom Rosholt, principal and vice president of analytics at market research firm Morpace Inc., talked about the importance of this strategy.
-Watch an excerpt from his presentation where he explains why utilities need to take an empathetic approach to designing and promoting their products and services.
+In this video, Tom Rosholt, principal and vice president of analytics at market research firm Morpace Inc., explains why utilities need to take an empathetic approach to designing and promoting their products and services.